Lee Da-hee: Career

 Lee's breakout year was 2013, when she appeared in the hit courtroom drama I Can Hear Your Voice.
 This was followed by her first leading role in a television drama, the 2014 revenge drama Big Man.
 Her popularity increased further when she appeared in the 2015 drama Mrs. Cop.
 In 2016, Lee signed with the talent agency Huayi Brothers.

 In 2018, Lee starred in the hit romantic comedy series The Beauty Inside.
 In 2019, Lee was cast as one of three female leads in the romance drama Search: WWW alongside Lee Jae-wook.
 On July 3, she was announced as a host for the girl group reality series Queendom alongside Jang Sung-kyu, and premiered in late August.

 On March 11, 2020, she was announced as a host, alongside Jang Sung-kyu, for the upcoming Mnet boy group reality series Road to Kingdom, which is the sequel to Queendom.

 In November 2022, Lee signed with Ghost Studio.

+On October 15, 2025, Lee was announced as a host for the upcoming Korean Baking competition show Bake Your Dream.

+Personal life

+Lee Da-hee has a younger brother, Lee Tae-hee (born 1994), who is also an actor and is represented by the same talent agency.
+In August 2025, she posted a photograph from a movie outing with him, accompanied by the caption "I love you," which led some followers to briefly mistake him for a romantic partner.
+On March 17, 2026, Lee shared photos and videos of herself with her younger brother at a self‑photo studio.
+The poses, including her touching his cheek and their close proximity, prompted fans to again mistake him for her boyfriend before his identity was clarified.